lukegriffiths/trampolines/README.md

 ## Testing

-From the yolov5 directory, run the following, with the weights folder you want to use (below it looks for the best set of weights in /tmX - you'll need to change this folder accordingly):
+From the `/yolov5` directory, run the following, with the weights folder you want to use (below it looks for the best set of weights in `/tmX` - you'll need to change this folder accordingly where `X` is the number of the particular trained model):

     python .\detect.py --source ../images/data_2022-02-13_Oslo_Center --weights runs/train/tmX/weights/best.pt --save-txt --data data/trampolines.yaml

-The classified images will be will be saved to /yolov5/runs/detect
+The classified images will be will be saved to `/yolov5/runs/detect`

---save-txt is required to get the coordinates (normalised) of the trampolines within each image.
-A file is generated for each image, with as many lines as trampolines detected within the image.
+The `--save-txt` tag is required to get the coordinates (normalised to the image dimensions) of the trampolines within each image.
+A file is generated for each image, and each contains as many lines as there are trampolines detected within the image.

 ## Visualisation

-visualisation.ipynb plots both the data from the manually-labelled test-train set (below), and the data predicted by the model across the Oslo area.
+Finally, `visualisation.ipynb` plots both the data from the manually-labelled test-train set (below), and the data predicted by the model across the Oslo area.

 ![](./resources/training_set_location.png)